NM-TAFE/dip-web-application-development-classes/session-07/in-class-code/challenges/challenge_1_instructions.md

 ### 2. **Initialise a New npm Project**

-Initialise a new npm project with:
+Initialise a new npm project with

 ```bash
 npm init -y. #or npm init for a manual